-Note 15-Deferred government grant
+Note 15-Government grant revenue

-The Organization received a loan under the Paycheck Protection Program ("PPP") for an amount of \$106,670, which was established under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") and administered by the Small Business Administration ("SBA").
+During the year ended June 30, 2020, the Organization received a loan under the Paycheck Protection Program ("PPP") for an amount of \$106,670, which was established under the Coronavirus Aid, Relief, and Economic Security Act and administered by the Small Business Administration ("SBA").
 The application for the PPP loan requires the Organization to, in good faith, certify that the current economic uncertainty made the loan request necessary to support the ongoing operation of the Organization.
 This certification further requires the Organization to take into account current business activity and the ability to access other sources of liquidity sufficient to support the ongoing operations in a manner that is not significantly detrimental to the business.
-The receipt of the funds from the PPP loan and the forgiveness of the PPP loan is dependent on the Organization having initially qualified for the PPP loan and qualifying for the forgiveness of such PPP loan based on funds being used for certain expenditures such as payroll costs and rent, as required by the terms of the PPP loan.
-There is no assurance the Organization's obligation under the PPP loan will be forgiven.
-If the PPP loan is not forgiven, the Organization will need to repay the PPP loan over the applicable repayment period, commencing after the applicable deferral period.
-(See Note 16 regarding forgiveness.)
+The receipt of the funds from the PPP loan and qualifying for the forgiveness of such PPP loan based on funds being used for certain expenditures such as payroll costs and rent, as required by the terms of the PPP loan.
+As of June 30, 2020, the Organization recorded such amounts as deferred government grant revenue as the conditions for forgiveness had not yet been met at that time.